weibeld/k1s/README.md

 Instead, it's an experiment of how far you can go with building something useful with Bash with as little code and as few dependencies as possible.

+## How does it work?

+With a lot of highly condensed Bash scripting.
+This [article](https://itnext.io/the-worlds-simplest-kubernetes-dashboard-k1s-4246e03191df) contains a line-by-line explanation of the code.

 ## Installation

 ### macOS with Homebrew